Effect of psychoactive drugs on animals: Spiders

-Other arthropods and molluscs
+Other arthropods

 In 1984, Nathanson reported an effect of methylxanthines on larvae of the tobacco hornworm.
 He administered solutions of finely powdered tea leaves or coffee beans to the larvae and observed, at concentrations between 0.3 and 10% for coffee and 0.1 to 3% for tea, inhibition of feeding, associated with hyperactivity and tremor.
 At higher concentrations, larvae were killed within 24 hours.
 He repeated the experiments with purified caffeine and concluded that the drug was responsible for the effect, and the concentration differences between coffee beans and tea leaves originated from 2–3 times higher caffeine content in the latter.
 Similar action was observed for IBMX on mosquito larvae, mealworm larvae, butterfly larvae and milkweed bug nymphs, that is, inhibition of feeding and death at higher doses.
 Flour beetles were unaffected by IBMX up to 3% concentrations, but long-term experiments revealed suppression of reproductive activity.

 Further, Nathanson fed tobacco hornworm larvae with leaves sprayed with such psychoactive drugs as caffeine, formamidine pesticide didemethylchlordimeform (DDCDM), IBMX or theophylline.
 He observed a similar effect, namely inhibition of feeding followed by death.
 Nathanson concluded that caffeine and related methylxanthines could be natural pesticides developed by plants as protection against worms: Caffeine is found in many plant species, with high levels in seedlings that are still developing foliage, but are lacking mechanical protection; caffeine paralyzes and kills certain insects feeding upon the plant.
 High caffeine levels have also been found in the soil surrounding coffee bean seedlings.
 It is therefore understood that caffeine has a natural function, both as a Biopesticide and as an inhibitor of seed germination of other nearby coffee seedlings, thus giving it a better chance of survival.

 Coffee berry borers seem to be unaffected by caffeine, in that their feeding rate did not change when they were given leaves sprayed with caffeine solution.
 It was concluded that those beetles have adapted to caffeine.
 This study was further developed by changing the solvent for caffeine.
 Although aqueous caffeine solutions had indeed no effect on the beetles, oleate emulsions of caffeine did inhibit their feeding, suggesting that even if certain insects have adjusted to some caffeine forms, they can be tricked by changing minor details, such as the drug solvent.

-These results and conclusions were confirmed by a similar study on slugs and snails.
-Cabbage leaves were sprayed with caffeine solutions and fed to Veronicella cubensis slugs and Zonitoides arboreus snails.
-Cabbage consumption reduced over time, followed by the death of the molluscs.
-Inhibition of feeding by caffeine was also observed for caterpillars.

 Mammals

+Dogs

+Pavlov 1910 administered apomorphine plus a tone, when later, only the tone, was associated with restlessness or drooling.